0cjs/sedoc/8bit/pdp11.md

 - 1990-??: __/93__ (Q2ᵈ) J-11, 2/4 MB RAM, 1 VUPS, fastest PDP-11
 - 1990-??: __/94__ (U2ᵈ)

+Notes:
+- Release dates are all over the place for the 11/50, from '73 to '76.
+But an 11/50 was [definitely shipped][rcse 28404] in Sept.
+'75 as DEC's 50,000th system.

 References:
 - PDP-11 FAQ, [What different PDP-11 models were made?][faq-models]
 - Computer History Wiki, [PDP-11 Models and notes][11mn].
-This may have some errors in the dates.
+  Definitely has some errors in the dates.
 - Wikipedia, [PDP-11: Models][wp]